 1 st Six Weeks 2 nd Six Weeks 3 rd Six Weeks 4 th Six Weeks 5 th Six Weeks 6 th Six Weeks

 Lang.
-Other than English Х Х Х
+Other than English х х х

 Technology Applications Х Х Х

+IX.
 Performance Task

-Performance tasks are tasks or projects through which students apply what they have learned to real life situations.
+Performance tasks are learning activities or projects through which students apply what they have learned to real life situations.
 Projects of said nature, in any subject area, may count for one or two test grades.
 For example, a teacher may grade one project for process and use that as a test grade and then give the same project a product test grade.
 Performance tasks should target both process and content.

-IX.
-Section 504/Dyslexia
+X. Section 504/Dyslexia